SH3LLco/obsidian-generate-block-id/README.md

 # Obsidian Generate Block ID
 Ribbon and command palette to generate a human-readable block ID based on header structure.
-If no headers are present it uses file name.
 Each block is generated with sequential numbers.
 Additionally, block references only allow alphanumeric characters and hyphens.
 Upon generation, the plugin:
  - Sanatizes special characters
  - Replaces spaces with hyphens
  - Separates nested headers with two hypens.